 The key message from our 5 Year Plan is promoting independence.

-- Through long-term services: making the maximisation of independence our standard approach and introducing outcomes-focussed commissioning to help achieve this.
+- Through long-term services: making the maximisation of independence our standard approach and introducing outcomes-focused commissioning to help achieve this

 Promoting independence means enabling as many residents as possible to stay healthy and active in their communities for as long as possible with the minimal necessary reliance on publicly funded health and care services.